 Herringbone tile is one of our most popular tile patterns, and for good reason!
 It's sophisticated, simple, yet interesting enough to catch the eye every time.
 This versatile style offers something for everyone and looks good in a variety of areas in your home.
-For this blog, we're looking at our 6 ways to add herringbone mosaic wall and floor tile to your home.
+For this blog, we're looking at our six ways to add herringbone wall and floor tile to your home.
 Get ready to fall in love with this look.

 1. Bold Herringbone Kitchen Backsplash

 Add some spiciness to your kitchen by adding a bold tile color.
 The glaze color in this kitchen project takes the classic herringbone shape and turns it into an eye-catching display that all will love.
 Despite it's bold personality, Bluegrass is one of our most popular colors, proving that using a bright color can be a safe choice - no need to hide that personality!

 Get more details on our glazes with our blog "3 Things to Consider When Choosing Glaze Color"

 Sometimes a little tile can go a long way!
 There are two reasons we love to add tile accents. #1 It can dress up an otherwise neutral tile installation, adding a pop of color to make the whole project look more fun and custom. #2 It can boost the natural architecture of a space, just like in the project below.
 When playing with accents we look for little areas that would otherwise go unnoticed such as shower niches, kitchen islands, the backs of built-ins, and office nooks.
 For this stunning space at The Coven, we tiled inside a natural arch drawing attention to the beauty of the building's original design.
 To top it off we added this co-working space's motto in custom lettering "Do the Most Good."